CopterExpress/clover/docs/en/sonar.md

 ### Reading the data

 To read the data from distance gage HC-SR04 library for working with <abbr title="General-Purpose Input/Output">GPIO</abbr> is used – [`pigpio`](http://abyz.me.uk/rpi/pigpio/index.html).
-This library is pre-installed in the [Clever image](image.md), starting with version **v0.14**.
+This library is pre-installed in the [Clover image](image.md), starting with version **v0.14**.
 For older versions of the image, use [an installation guide](http://abyz.me.uk/rpi/pigpio/download.html).

 To work with `pigpio`, start appropriate daemon: